Here are Edinburgh's cheapest petrol stations for buying fuel today as prices soar across the country

 For motorists who want to avoid paying extortionate prices to fill up their cars, the Evening News have found the cheapest places to buy petrol and fuel in Edinburgh today.

-The Morrisons petrol station at Ferry Road is currently the cheapest place to buy petrol in Edinburgh, according to Petrolprices.com.
-Unleaded is on sale for 168.8p a litre at the station.
+The Costco petrol station in Loanhead is currently the cheapest place to buy petrol in Edinburgh, according to Petrolprices.com.
+Unleaded is on sale for 170.7p a litre at the station.

-Another great option for buying fuel is the Costco in Loadhead, where you can buy Unleaded for 170.p a litre.
+The Tesco in Colinton and the Tesco Extra in Corstorphine are also good options if you’re on a budget, as they were selling Unleaded for 174.9p a litre yesterday.

-The third cheapest option is the Sainsbury’s in Blackhall, which was selling Unleaded for 170.9p a litre yesterday.
+The third cheapest price can be found at the Morrisons in Moredun, where you can purchase Unleaded for 175.9p a litre.

-You can buy Unleaded for 174.7p a litre at the Asda petrol stations at Chesser, Leith and Straiton and the Morrisons Gyle station.
+The Asda in Chesser was selling Unleaded for 176.7p a litre yesterday, while it cost slightly more – 178.7p a litre – at the Asda petrol stations in Leith and Straiton.

 While it is possible to shop around for a better price, drivers will likely continue to see an increase in what they are paying for fuel .